-Football fans subculture originated in England and has spread far beyond the stadiums, becoming the global phenomenon characterized by the “British” style in clothes and its own trends.
+Football fans subculture originated in England and has spread far beyond the stadiums, becoming the global phenomenon characterized by the British style in clothes and its own trends.
 Large chequered patterns, tartans, mackintoshes, football scarves, comfy polos and Harrington jackets – one can see the influences and references anywhere, both in mass market and in haute couture.
-Take for instance latest collaborations by Gosha Rubchinskiy and many other brands and designers.

 Strelka Institute football program is a series of 8 public talks where football is examined as a cultural phenomenon.
-The program will feature football experts, stadium managers, designers and cyberbloggers, as well football players and commentators, the direct participants of the World Cup.
-The program should be interesting for football fans and anyone who keeps an eye on trends in clothes manufacturing, is interested in videogames, their development and marketing.
+It will feature football experts, stadium managers, designers and cyberbloggers, as well as football players and commentators, the direct participants of the World Cup.
+We invite to participate all the football fans and anyone who keeps an eye on trends in clothes manufacturing, videogames, development and marketing.